yorgomoubayed/m2-thesis-project/README.md

 ~~~

 #### Run API server
-This command you'll probably run the most of all commands.
+You'll run this the most of all commands.
 It means to run a emulated server on your local computer.
 ~~~
 python manage.py runserver
 ~~~